Green building certification systems: Germany

 It also takes into consideration the economic aspects and as such, also assesses the associated Life Cycle Costs and Value Creation of the building.
 It has six assessment categories and further assigns different weights to each category indicator.

 The assessment is done by an auditor who is appointed by the project contractor.
 The auditor supports the contractor and supervises the construction process from the initial registration up to the certification and the project conclusion.

+New Zealand

+The New Zealand Green Building Council promulgates a Homestar standard.

 Sweden

 The Sweden Green Building Council introduced its own certification system in 2011 with Miljöbyggnad which is based on Swedish standards and legislations.
 It is currently in its 3rd iteration with Miljöbyggnad 3.1 released in April 2020.

 Miljöbyggnad has three levels of certification: Bronze, Silver and Gold.
 It is used to certify both new and existing constructions.
 It assesses 3 categories, namely: